Conference dates: October 24-26, 2019

 - 100 euro for the trip to Alba Iulia and Sibiu – optional.

 Registration is open now.
-To register, lease go to the Registration page.
+To register, please go to the Registration page.